 Receiving a tax lien notice as a small business owner may put you in a state of panic.
 Will you lose your business?
 Will you be fined?
 Can you be imprisoned?

-It’s important to understand how a tax lien will affect your business and whether it will become a crime.
+It’s essential to understand how a tax lien will affect your business and whether it will become a crime.

 Business Tax Liens Rarely Become Crimes

-Here’s the great news: it’s very rare for business tax liens to become a crime.
-Having a tax lien against your business assets is separate from criminal prosecution.
+Here’s the excellent news: it’s very rare for business tax liens to become a crime.
+So having a tax lien against your business assets is separate from criminal prosecution.

 The IRS will put a tax lien on your business if you fail to file or pay your business taxes.
-In some cases, the IRS will hold corporate officers responsible for taxes that are unpaid.
+In addition, in some cases, the IRS will hold corporate officers responsible for unpaid taxes.

 About 35 million penalties are assessed against taxpayers each year, and two-thirds of those assessments are against businesses.
-In most cases, these are penalties for failing to file and pay payroll tax filings.
+These are penalties for failing to file and pay payroll tax filings in most cases.

 But tax liens don’t automatically become crimes.